The Early Bird Show: Format

-Incident
+Kangaroo incident

 A 1987 episode featured Rags the Kangaroo beating up Marty the Monster.
 It garnered international attention outside of Australia.
+The scene was also featured in the 12th episode of the 1999 U.S. reality documentary series, World's Most Amazing Videos, where the man inside Marty the Monster mascot, David Triscott being interviewed, was revealed in the national television.

 Other versions

 An earlier version of the show had aired from 1977 until 1980.
 Shown on weekday mornings, The Early Bird Show featured hosts Mike McCarthy and Marie Van Maaren.
 The show was replaced in 1981 by the long-running Good Morning Australia (breakfast TV).
 A similar, but unrelated, show named Early Birds was broadcast by SAS10 in Adelaide in the early 1970s.
 The show was hosted by Veronica Overton and Fat Cat.
 "Early Birds" was a mix of cartoons, competitions and music clips.
+Overton had been a singer and actress.
 During one telecast, Overton resigned on camera, saying "Goodbye children.
 Fat Cat will be back on Monday, but I won't".
 Occasional stand-in, DiDi James, took over the show for a short while and later Jane Reilly became host.

 TVW 7 Perth (TVW Enterprises owned TVW 7 Perth and SAS 10 Adelaide in the 70s) also had a very popular Earlybirds show in the 1970s and 1980s from 7 to 9 am.
 It featured Fat Cat and another character Percy Penguin, plus puppets, Wilbur Worm, who had a sarcastic streak, in the early days, and Sunny Sandgroper, who always told appalling jokes.
 There were two hosts, one male and one female, and those who appeared over the years on the Perth version were Keith Geary, Ian Teasdale, Sandy Baker (née Palmer), Carolyn Noble, Sharon Dale, Peter Dean, Ann Sanders and others.
-It was made at TVW Tuart Hill Studios and often presented outdoor broadcasts at shopping centers and other establishments.
+It was made at TVW Tuart Hill Studios and often presented outdoor broadcasts at shopping centres and other establishments.
 It ran mainly during each school holiday initially and then each weekday toward the end, when networking pushed it out of the schedules in favour of Agro's Cartoon Connection and ultimately new shows.
 TVW did a Saturday version of Earlybirds, calling it Fat Cat's Funtime Show.
 It ran throughout the late 1970s and 80s years until Saturday Disney brought about its demise.